Professional Employee Promotion Process Information

 There are six (6) steps in the Promotion Process.
 [NOTE: the timeline changed as of 4/1/22.]

-- Employee submits one (1) complete packet including the application forms in Word or PDF file format by email.
-The completed packet is due back to the Dean the last business day prior to December 1 if that date falls on a weekend or holiday.
-The EPPRC reviews the requests between December 1st and February 1st.
+- Employee submits one (1) complete packet in Word or PDF file format by email.
+The completed packet is due back to the Dean by the last business day prior to July 31 if that date falls on a weekend or holiday.
+The EPPRC reviews the requests between August 1st and October 1st.

 - The Immediate Supervisor will review and provide written comments on the Recommendations by November 1st (no response is assumed to mean agreement).

 - The Dean’s office will send copies of all three (3) recommendations with a letter to each professional for their information.
-If the promotion request is approved, the promotion will become effective on (or be retroactive to) the individual’s anniversary date in the current calendar year.
-It is important to note that in the event of a promotion, a re-write of the person’s Job Description will be added to their personnel file.
+If the promotion request is approved, the promotion will become effective on (or be retroactive to) the individual’s anniversary date in the next calendar year.
+It is important to note that in the event of a promotion, a rewrite of the person’s Job Description will be added to their personnel file.

 4. Rank Increase Criteria